Introduction

 All of which must be implemented by February 16, 2026.

 Current interpretations of the Privacy Rule and Security Rule are evolving, especially in response to recent updates designed to strengthen patient rights and enhance cybersecurity measures.
-Organizations must remain informed about these changes to effectively navigate the complexities of regulatory compliance and ensure that their operations align with regulatory expectations.
+Organizations must remain informed about these changes to effectively navigate the complexities of and ensure that their operations align with regulatory expectations.

 Manage Third-Party Vendor Compliance